 Here are some of our favorite travel credit cards:

-- Capital One Venture X Rewards Credit Card: Best for unlimited miles on purchases
+- Capital One Venture Rewards Credit Card: Best general-purpose travel credit card

 - Capital One VentureOne Rewards Credit Card: Best first-time travel credit card